How to Avoid a Tractor-Trailer’s Blind Spots

 - Front – While drivers can see in front of their vehicle, you should never cut in front of a truck.
 It takes much longer for a tractor-trailer to come to a complete stop than it does a regular passenger car or truck.
 At 65 mph, which is the standard speed limit on most major U.S highways, it can take a driver the length of two football fields to come to a complete stop.
 This means that even if a driver is paying close attention it can take over 525 feet for a trailer to come to a complete stop.

-- Wide turns – A trailer needs more space in order to make their turn, this means that a truck will make wider turns than cars.
-So be aware that a truck may need to swing wide either to the left or to the right to avoid sidewalks, signs, and utility poles, Drivers who stay aware and give trucks room will be safe.
+- Wide turns – A trailer needs more space in order to make their turn, this means that a truck will tend to make wider turns.
+Drivers who stay aware and give trucks room will be safe.

 Tips for Avoiding Accidents